Hosvile/The-telligence/README.md

 # The-telligence
-Just me creating scripts to any game you suggest and If i like then sure.
+Just me creating scripts to any game you suggest and If i like then sure..